-WHAT IS THE FSA and EOC?
+WHAT ARE THE STATE TESTS/ EOC?

-The Florida Standards Assessment (FSA) is the foundation of the statewide educational assessment and accountability program.
-The FSA program includes assessments in the following areas:
+State Tests are the foundation of the statewide educational assessment and accountability program.
+The State Testing program includes assessments in the following areas:

 - Writing for students in grades 4 through 10 - Reading and mathematics for students in grades 3 through 10 - Science for students in grades 5 and 8. - End of course exams (EOC) are taken in Civics, Algebra I, Biology, U.S. History, and Geometry.